ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Stream Processing is useful in monitoring systems such as fraud detection, financial markets, and factory machines status.

-*Complex event processing* (CEP) is a an approach that stores queries in the long-term, and then try to continuously match it with input streams.
+*Complex event processing* (CEP) is an approach that stores queries in the long-term, and try to continuously match it with input streams.

 Analytics are usually aggregated over a period of time, this time interval is known as *window*.
 Many stream processing frameworks use the local system clock for determining windowing, but it breaks down if there is any significant processing lag.
 So usually